 - Write test cases

 Write your test cases using the Flutter testing framework.
 You can use the examples and documentation here to help you.
-You can also use the automated tests feature in FlutterFlow to create tests.
+You can also use the Scripted tests feature in FlutterFlow to create tests.

 - Test execution

-Run your tests using the IDE or the command line.
+Run your test mode using the IDE or the command line.
 You can use the instructions and commands here to help you run your tests.

 - Check test results